A Conversation with Nicole Frye

 What made you want to be a part of the Collective team?

 I absolutely love the work the team does.
 When I first came across the Collective website, I was so impressed that the designers marry so many different styles and that their approach is really positive.
-I was also drawn towards their in-house Showroom where the team’s curated furnishings and accessories are right there, available to clients.
+I was also drawn towards their in-house furniture store where the team’s curated furnishings and accessories are right there, available to clients.

 What are you looking forward to most in your career at Collective?